goreleaser/goreleaser/www/docs/cookbooks/build-go-modules.md

 ## Limitations

-1. Extra files will still be copied from the current project's root folder and not from the proxy cache;
+1. Extra files will still be copied from the current project's root directory and not from the proxy cache;
 1. You can't build packages that are not contained in the main module;
 1. VCS info will not be available.